IT

 Structure your IT CV with the help of a CV parser, so it’s readable, clear, and highlights your impact.
 Why?
 Your CV has to pass through online screeners, and recruiters only skim it before they read it in depth.

-• Emphasise the tech skills and tools that are important for the role
+- Emphasise the tech skills and tools that are important for the job

-• Highlight your achievements in previous roles with figures where possible
+- Highlight your accomplishments in previous roles with figures wherever possible

 How to format an IT CV

 Your IT CV format creates the first impression on hiring managers.
 Get it right, and you’ll be on the list of potential candidates.
-Get it wrong, and your document will end up in the bin.
-The key is to choose an IT CV template that allows you to demonstrate why you’re the ideal candidate and gives recruiters an insight into your qualifications and suitability for the role.
+Get it wrong, and your document will end up in the rubbish bin.
+The key is to choose an IT CV template that enables you to demonstrate why you’re the must-hire candidate and provides recruiters with an insight into your qualifications and suitability for the role.

 What’s the best CV format for IT?